Day One

 Have questions?
 Need directions?
 Want more information?
 Stop by one of the information stations.

-Ground Floor Lobby, Beardshear Hall or Second Floor, Memorial Union
+Ground floor lobby, Beardshear Hall or Floor two, Memorial Union

 9:00 a.m.–12:30 p.m.
 (Monday–Friday)

-Prepare for your first day of class with textbooks and technology at the ISU Book Store in the Memorial Union.
-Learn how to access and use your book list and Immediate Access course materials.
-Find your required computer at TechCyte with the Major Success program, including your free Microsoft Office 365.
-New students get a free t-shirt!
+Visit the ISU Book Store around your required programing and prepare for your first day of class with textbooks and technology at the ISU Book Store.
+Learn how to access your textbooks with the Immediate Access ONE program.
+Find your required computer at TechCyte with the Major Success program, including your free Microsoft Office 365 software.
+New students get a free T-shirt!

 Tour the recreation facilities at State Gym.
-Stop by the front service desk to pick up a tour handout and explore at your own pace.
+Stop by the front service desk to check-in and explore at your own pace.

 State Gym